d4vves/garbage-boy/README.md

 - Every time you get GB to their home a new level will start
 - Display current level
 - Each level the rats movement speed will increase
-- If GB collides with garbage can without picking up garbage, level will change but movement speed will be decreased
 - Have rats spawn randomly on the canvas
 - Have rats move randomly on the canvas
 - Picking up garbage will add it to GB's inventory, display inventory on game screen